-- 8. Construct an arc from the right endpoint of the last line to a point horizontally aligned with the first point of this exercise. - If part of the construction is now off-screen, choose Arrange>Zoom All to display the entire part on the screen.
+- 8. Construct an arc from the right endpoint of the last line to a point horizontally aligned with the first point of this exercise. - If part of the construction is now off-screen, choose Arrange>Zoom All to display the entire part on the screen or double click the middle mouse button.